-2023, the Group has been operating 2,900 electric vehicles.
-At the same time, the energy mix we offer to our customers is gradually moving away from fossil fuels, with the increasing deployment of a fleet of vehicles powered by renewable biogas or biofuels, while continuing to use daily journeys easier, more efficient, and more sustainable.
-This is the meaning we give to our business, today and tomorrow: bringing people and regions closer together.
+2023, the Group has been operating 2,900 electric vehicles^{}.
+At the same time, the energy mix we offer to our customers is gradually moving away from fossil fuels, with the increasing deployment of a fleet of vehicles powered by renewable biogas or biofuels, while continuing to use coach, bicycle, transport on demand...) or on water (river and sea shuttles and